 Given how different European and non-European Russia were on many relevant characteristics, we replicate some of our main results split on this variable in Table A12.
 In the first two Columns, we observe the same positive relationship between machine power and working days that we see for the combined sample.
 Note that the non-European Russian sample and thus power we have in these columns are considerably smaller.
 In Columns 3 and 4 we replicate Table 3, Column 2 and find largely similar results.
 Most notably, in European Russia, the relationship between machine power and working days appears not to be significant with the inclusion of controls.
 This could be due to less variation in machine power, as well as correlation between controls causing sensitivity of our results.
-In Columns 5, we re-do this analysis excluding firms with fewer than 15 workers and operating in taxed industries in European Russia, as we do when matching the 1894 census to the 1900 census.
+In Columns 5, we re-do this analysis excluding firms with fewer than 15 workers and operating outside European Russia, as we do when matching the 1894 census to the 1900 census.
 In this specification, all coefficients in European Russia are significant and go in the same direction as the results in Table 3.
 Lastly, we repeat the productivity analysis by replicating Table 4, Column 1 focusing on the European Russian sample in Columns 6.
 The results are again very similar to the original table in direction and significance of coefficients.

 Table A1.
 Revenue per Worker and Working Days, Split Samples by Industry